Meschreiber/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 6. Click **Finish**.

-## Suppressing audience within Youtube campaign
+## Suppressing audience within YouTube campaign

 This section will tell you how to exclude the audience from your Youtube campaign using Google Ads.
 For more details, see the [Google documentation](https://support.google.com/google-ads/answer/2549058?hl=en).